 It’s about time we talk about the terms used to define the sparkling wine sweetness in the different types of bubbly wine.

-Unfortunately, it’s not a simple explanation since each type of bubbly wine: champagne, prosecco, cava, sparkling wine uses its own verbiage.
+Before we get into the different levels of sweetness, let’s chat about how each type of wine is made because unfortunately, defining the level of sweetness is not a simple explanation since each type of bubbly wine uses its own verbiage.
 And the different levels of sweetness also varies from type to type.
-Let me explain.

 Sparkling Wines Defined

 So, first things first, it’s important to understand that there are many types of bubbly wine out there.
-And for this post we’re going to talk about 4 of them:
+And depending on the region where it’s made and the method of how it’s made will define the type of bubbly wine that it is.

 Champagne